webplatform/docs/css/atrules/supports/index.md

   }
 }
 </syntaxhighlight>

-|Notes=Browser support for this feature is still pretty limited:
+Browser support for this feature is still pretty limited:

 * Firefox in version 17 and up
 * Opera in version 12.1